 Failure to meet the 2010 NECs

-Several countries have persistent problems meeting their national emission limits – for example, Austria, Belgium, France, Germany, Ireland and Luxembourg have breached their NOx ceilings for six consecutive years, and Austria, Denmark, Finland, Germany, Spain and Sweden have all breached their NH3 ceilings for six years running (2010–15).
-Germany was the only country that exceeded three of the four emission ceilings, while Austria, Denmark, Ireland and Luxembourg exceeded two ceilings in 2015.
+Several countries have persistent problems meeting their national emission limits – for example, Austria and Ireland have now breached their NOx ceilings for seven consecutive years, Croatia, Germany and Spain have breached their NH3 ceilings for seven years running, and Spain has breached its' NMVOC ceiling during all the years 2010–2016.

 According to the European Environment Agency (EEA), emissions from road transport were the main reason for exceedances of the NOx limits, while emissions from agriculture – mainly from the use of fertilisers and the handling of animal manure – were responsible for excessive NH3 emissions.